victorjoh/twinpin/README.md

 as written in [this github issue for Haskell IDE Engine](https://github.com/haskell/haskell-ide-engine/issues/658).

+The textures found in [images](images) are edited with [Inkscape](https://inkscape.org/).

 ## twinpin code architecture
-The entry point is found in app/Main.hs.
-Main contains all the IO, in fact all side effects of twinpin are limited to Main only.
-Main communicates with src/Game.hs.
-Game is responsible for updating the game state given some user input.
+The entry point is found in [Main].
+[Main] contains all the IO, in fact all side effects of twinpin are limited to [Main] only.
+[Main] communicates with [Game].
+[Game] is responsible for updating the game state given some user input.
 Below is the complete module dependency graph.

 ![twinpin module dependencies](./module-dependencies.svg)

-Below Game in the graph are:
+Below [Game] in the graph are:
-* **Player**, which updates a player's state.
+* [Player], which updates a player's state.
 A player is represented by a circle visually.
 Given the trigger input a player will fire a shot.
-* **Shot**, which updates a shot's state.
+* [Shot], which updates a shot's state.
 A shot is represented by a circle visually.
-* **Circle**, which contains most of the physics.
+* [Circle], which contains most of the physics.
 It updates a circle's position given a velocity.
-* **Space**, which contains the basic data types and geometric functions.
+* [Space], which contains the basic data types and geometric functions.

 ### How to generate graph
 The graph was generated with [graphmod](https://github.com/yav/graphmod).